Whiteknight/Rosella/libraries/event.md

 ### Event

 `Rosella.Event` is the underlying event object.
-In general you do not want to invoke this class directly, because the interface is not designed for nice direct use.
-You should use `Rosella.Event.EventManager` instead to manage a named list of Event objects through a nice interface.
+It serves as little more than data storage, and is not useful by itself.
+Events are stored by name in a `Rosella.Event.Manager` object, and are raised through that interface.

+When the Event is raised, status information and parameter values are updated in the Event, and it is passed to all available subscribers.
+The Manager object is in charge of passing the Event object to available Queue objects, and the Queues use the Event to invoke all available subscribers.

-When the Event is raised, all subscribers to that event are notified.
-In the common case, methods on subscriber objects are called with the Event object as the first and only parameter.
-Additional payload data and other data are stored in the Event object itself.
+Event subscribers are Action objects (from `Rosella.Action` library) which take the Event as the first and only parameter.
+The Event object contains the named and positional arguments that were passed to `Manager.raise_event` method.
+The Action can read these parameters out of the Event.

+Event also contains some additional functionality.
+The method `Event.handled` can be used to mark the Event as being handled.
+Once the Event is marked as handled, the raise sequence ends and no additional subscribers are invoked.

-### Event.EventManager
+### Event.Manager

-`Rosella.Event.EventManager` is used as a centralized mechanism for storing and managing a list of Event objects.
-The EventManager provides a nice interface for working with events in a general way.
+`Rosella.Event.Manager` is used as a centralized mechanism for storing and managing Events and subscribers in Queues.
+The Manager provides an interface for working with events in a general way.

-Events in the EventManager are organized by unique string name.
+Events in the Manager are organized by unique string name.
 Events can be added or removed by name, or new Actions can be subscribed to Events by name.
 The EventManager will automatically create a new Event if one does not already exist with the given name.
 No individual subscriber or publisher needs to be